DerickEddington/nixos-config/.new-installs/README.md

       4. Change `my.zfs.usersZvolsForVMs` to have equal-or-less-than the amount you created (in `EXTRA_DATASETS` in step 3.7) (if any), and change its elements to have your desired `owner` users.
-      5. Probably: Remove the various aspects that are specific to my system that are not relevant to your system, and add aspects that your specific system should have.
+      5. Probably: Remove or change the various aspects, notably `users.users` and `my.zfs.encryptedHomes` and hardware-specific options, that are specific to my system that are not relevant to your system, and add aspects that your system should have.
 (Note that you can also make further changes after installation, thanks to NixOS.)

    4. Stage your changes, for now:
       ```shell